Pulakeshin II: Xuanzang's visit

-The Chinese pilgrim Xuanzang visited Pulakeshin's kingdom in 641–642 CE.
-He calls the Chalukya kingdom "Mo-ho-la-cha" (the Chinese transcription of "Maharashtra"), and corroborates Pulakeshin's success against Harsha (see above).
-He had visited the Pallava kingdom before arriving in the Chalukya kingdom, but he doesn't mention any conflict between the two kingdoms, presumably because he was not aware of major political changes or because his main interest was Buddhism rather than politics.
+The Chinese pilgrim Xuanzang visited Pulakeshin's empire in 641–642 CE.
+He calls the Chalukya emperor the ruler of "Mo-ho-la-cha" (the Chinese transcription of "Maharashtra"), and corroborates Pulakeshin II's success against emperor Harsha (see above).
+He had visited the Pallava state before arriving in the Chalukya empire, but he does not mention any conflict between the two states, presumably because he was not aware of major political changes or because his main interest was Buddhism rather than politics.

 Xuanzang describes Pulakeshin ("Po-le-ke-she") as "a man of farsighted resource and astuteness who extends kindness to all".
-The king's subjects were "tall and sturdy in nature and... proud and carefree by nature... grateful for kindness and revengeful for injustice".
+The emperor's subjects were "tall and sturdy in nature and... proud and carefree by nature... grateful for kindness and revengeful for injustice".
 They preferred death to disloyalty, and called for a duel if they or their families were insulted.

-According to Xuanzang, the king was war-like and loved "military arts", because he was a Kshatriya by birth.
-His well-disciplined troops comprised several thousands of men, and several hundreds of elephants.
+According to Xuanzang, the emperor was war-like and loved "military arts", because he was a Kshatriya by birth.
+His well-disciplined troops comprised several thousands of men, and several hundreds of war elephants.
 The elephants, who were intoxicated with wine before battles, were used to break the enemy's front line.
 When his generals were defeated, they were not punished, but were humiliated by being ordered to wear women's dresses.
 The soldiers who lost a battle would commit suicide as a matter of honour.

-According to Xuanzang, the kingdom's capital (not named by Xuanzang) was situated to the east of a large river, around 1000 li from Bharukachchha (modern Bharuch).
+According to Xuanzang, the empire's capital (not named by Xuanzang) was situated to the east of a large river, around 1000 li from Bharukachchha (modern Bharuch).
 This description does not fit the Chalukya capital Vatapi (modern Badami).
 Modern scholars identify the city mentioned by Xuanzang as Nashik, although this identification is not conclusive.
-It is possible that Xuanzang spent some time in Nashik, which was an important centre of Buddhism, and mistook it as the kingdom's capital.
-Xuanzang mentions that there were five stupas in and around the capital city: these stupas had been built by the earlier king Ashoka, and were several hundred feet high.
-Around 5,000 Buddhist monks lived in over 100 monasteries in the kingdom; in particular, Xuanzang describes a large monastery identified with the Ajanta Caves by modern scholars.
-Xuanzang adds that the kingdom also had temples of "heretics" who "smeared dust on their bodies".
+It is possible that Xuanzang spent some time in Nashik, which was an important centre of Buddhism, and mistook it as the empire's capital.
+Xuanzang mentions that there were five stupas in and around the capital city: these stupas had been built by the earlier Mauryan emperor Ashoka, and were several hundred feet high.
+Around 5,000 Buddhist monks lived in over 100 monasteries in the empire; in particular, Xuanzang describes a large monastery identified with the Ajanta Caves by modern scholars.
+Xuanzang adds that the emperor also had temples of "heretics" who "smeared dust on their bodies".